 Nick Suzuki scores twice as Canadiens deal Panthers another loss

+Montreal Canadiens head coach Martin St. Louis firmly believes he has a true No. 1 centre on his roster.

-MONTREAL — Captain Nick Suzuki scored twice as the Montreal Canadiens defeated the Florida Panthers 5-3 on Tuesday night at the Bell Centre.
+That No. 1 centre made the difference on Tuesday night, as Nick Suzuki scored twice in a 5-3 Canadiens win over the Florida Panthers at the Bell Centre.

+Montreal’s captain moved up to a career-high 32 goals and 71 points — becoming the fifth Canadiens player to break 70 in 25 years.

+“As a coach, having a No. 1 centre, it's a good feeling to have," St. Louis said.

-The playoff-bound Panthers have struggled with losses in eight of their last 10 games, including a 6-4 defeat to the Toronto Maple Leafs on Monday.
-They entered Tuesday night trailing the Boston Bruins by two points for first place in the Atlantic Division.
+The playoff-bound Panthers have struggled with losses in eight of their last 10 games.
+They trail the Boston Bruins by four points for first place in the Atlantic Division.

 Barkov capitalized on another Canadiens defensive breakdown to make it 2-1 at 13:13.